Highgrove House: Design

-Highgrove House was built between 1796 and 1798; it was believed to have been designed by architect Anthony Keck.
-The house is a rectangular detached three-storey building made from ashlar blocks with a stone and slate roof.
-The exterior of the house features neo-classical decorations.
-In its 1985 listing for the house, English Heritage described its design as "Principal block, rectangular of five bays by three and of 3 storeys.
+The house is a rectangular, detached, three-storey building made from ashlar blocks with a stone and slate roof.
+Its exterior features neo-classical decoration.
+In its 1985 listing for the house, English Heritage described its design as: "Principal block, rectangular of five bays by three and of 3 storeys.
 Pilasters through the upper floors, cornice and parapet.
 The garden front (south-west) of 5 bays with a central canted bay of 2 storeys.
 Mid C19.
 12-pane sashes.
 Sashes on south-east set in arched recesses."
-The house has four reception rooms, nine main bedrooms, with a nursery wing and staff quarters.
+The house has four reception rooms and nine main bedrooms, with a nursery wing and staff quarters.

-In 1893 a fire caused severe damage to the house, and it was rebuilt to its former appearance in 1894 by the Bristol architect John Hart.
+In 1893, a fire caused severe damage to the house, and it was rebuilt to its former appearance in 1894 by the Bristol architect John Hart.
 The fire gutted the interior and damaged the west façade, where a window collapsed onto the terrace, bringing down the wall above.
 A porch was added to the south-east front in 1894.
-An office wing to the north west of the house was demolished in 1966.
+An office wing to the north-west of the house was demolished in 1966.

-At the behest of the then Prince Charles, the artist Felix Kelly created an artist's impression of a remodelled Highgrove with neo-classical additions.
-Kelly had previously painted a vision of Henbury Hall in Henbury, Cheshire based on Andrea Palladio's Villa Rotonda.
-Kelly's artwork had formed the basis for the construction of Henbury Hall, and a similar painting of Highgrove subsequently formed the basis for a remodelling of the house in December 1987, undertaken by architect Peter Falconer.
+At the behest of the then Prince Charles, the artist Felix Kelly created an impression of a remodelled Highgrove with neo-classical additions.
+Kelly had previously painted a vision of Henbury Hall in Henbury, Cheshire, based on Andrea Palladio's Villa Rotonda.
+Kelly's artwork formed the basis for the construction of Henbury Hall, and a similar painting of Highgrove subsequently formed the basis for a remodelling of the house in December 1987, undertaken by the architect Peter Falconer.
 The remodelling saw the exterior embellished with a new balustrade, pediment, and classical pilasters.
 A new single-storey staff annexe was also added.
 The additions were praised by the Georgian Group.